 (3) for the non-Participating Load category, as the difference between –

-(A) the CAISO Forecast of CAISO Demand, the CAISO forecast of Balancing Authority Area EIM Demand, or the CAISO forecast of EIM Area EIM Demand, as applicable, of the binding interval in the next RTD run; and
+(A) the CAISO Forecast of BAA Demand of the binding interval in the next RTD run; and

-(B) the CAISO Forecast of CAISO Demand, the CAISO forecast of Balancing Authority Area EIM Demand, or the CAISO forecast of EIM Area EIM Demand, as applicable, for the first advisory interval in the current RTD run.
+(B) CAISO Forecast of CAISO BAA Demand for the first advisory interval in the current RTD run.

 11.25.2.2.3 Assignment of Uncertainty Costs to Categories.